Specification and towers in shift spaces: Introduction

-We apply Theorem \ref{thm:CGC} to shifts of quasi-finite type, which were introduced by Buzzi in \cite{jB05}.
-Say that $w\in \LLL$ is a \defn{left constraint} if there is $v\in \LLL$ such that $w_{[2,\abs{w}]}v\in \LLL$ but $wv\notin \LLL$; let $\CCC^\ell$ be the collection of left constraints.
-Let $\CCC^r$ be the collection of analogously defined \defn{right constraints}.
-The shift space $X$ is a \defn{shift of quasi-finite type} (QFT) if at least one list of constraints has small entropy: $\min\{ h(\CCC^\ell), h(\CCC^r) \} < h(\LLL)$.
+We apply Theorem \ref{thm:CGC} to the shifts of quasi-finite type introduced by Buzzi in \cite{jB05}.
+Say that $w\in \LLL$ is a \defn{left constraint} if there is $v\in \LLL$ such that $w_{[2,\abs{w}]}v\in \LLL$ but $wv\notin \LLL$; let $\CCC^\ell$ be the collection of left constraints, and $\CCC^r$ the collection of analogously defined \defn{right constraints}.
+The shift space $X$ is a \defn{shift of quasi-finite type} (QFT) if $\min\{ h(\CCC^\ell), h(\CCC^r) \} < h(\LLL)$.
 Topologically mixing QFTs may have multiple MMEs \cite[Lemma 4]{jB05}.
-On the other hand, we will prove that the lists of constraints form a complete list of obstructions to specification, and thus Theorem \ref{thm:CGC} gives uniqueness if \emph{both} lists of constraints have small entropy; the same conclusion is true for any QFT satisfying a stronger mixing condition.
+The following result, proved in \S\ref{sec:qft}, gives uniqueness if \emph{both} lists of constraints have small entropy, or if we have a stronger mixing condition.